hw-qiaolei/mysql_scripts/README.md

 * restart mysqld service
 * etc

 The result returned by each script is in JSON format.
-In case you call these scripts remotely and want to get the JSON formated result, you should modify these scripts by redirecting the output from standard output to a file, or simply comment these lines.
+In case you call these scripts remotely and want to get the JSON formated result, you SHOULD modify these scripts by redirecting the output from standard output to a file, or simply comment these lines.
 For example:

 (1) modify lines like "echo "xxx" | tee -a $LOG_FILE" to "echo "xxx" >$LOG_FILE";